Vyral/base-template/_posts/2019-05-20-what-to-do-during-your-final-home-walkthrough.md

 If you can help it, **try not to do a final walkthrough on the day of closing.** By doing it at least one day before, you won’t face any last-minute crises.&nbsp;

-**Look out for left-over belongings.** People sometimes leave things behind, usually unintentionally, and you may want to contact the agent so they can pick up these items.&nbsp;
+**Look out for leftover belongings.** People sometimes leave things behind, usually unintentionally, and you may want to contact the agent so they can pick up these items.&nbsp;

 **Also, prepare yourself emotionally.** If you last saw the home when it was fully furnished, it’ll look a lot different now when you see it empty.
 Don’t let this come as a shock to you.